Zhouhao-Yang/Zhouhao-Yang.github.io/_teaching/2024fall-teaching-Introduction to Computational Mathematics.md

 title: "TA for Introduction to Computational Mathematics"
 collection: teaching
 type: "Undergraduate course"
-venue: "Johns Hopkins University, Department of Applied Mathematics and Statistics"
+venue: "Department of Applied Mathematics and Statistics, Johns Hopkins University"
 date: 2024-09-01
-semester: "Fall 2024"
+semester: "Fall 2024 and Spring 2025"
 ---

 As a teaching assistant for Introduction to Computational Mathematics, I assist with lectures, teach discussion sessions, and grade assignments and exams.